JEichlerSummers/jeichlersummers.github.com/_posts/2015-02-18-Negative-Effects-Of-Going-Viral-Writers.md

 <h3>It was fricken awesome</h3>

 At about 9am I made it onto the front page of Hacker News.
 I wasn't even planning on submitting the piece to HN.
-What would HN care about a 1981 Lego advert - <i>where is all the JavaScript?!?</i> And damn - it just kept going up and up and soon I was #1.
+What would HN care about a 1981 Lego advert - <i>where is all the JavaScript?!?</i> But damn - it just kept going up and up and soon I was #1.
 I zoomed over to Google Analytics and watched the number of users on my site at that moment rise and rise - from 100 visitors to 300.
 Fuck!
 My brain and heart were in overdrive.

 <img src="/images/gafun.png">